rcompos/cowsaid/README.md

 ## TLDR ##

 To get Cowsaid running with minimal effort run the DockerHub image.
+View at http://localhost:8080.

-        $ docker run -it --rm -p 80:80 rcompos/cowsaid
+        $ docker run -it --rm -p 8080:80 rcompos/cowsaid

 ## Installation ##